pau1a/Transcrypt/PDS.md

 The grid and breakpoint system defines the spatial logic of Transcrypt’s interface.
 It ensures that every screen — Marketing, Essentials, advisor workspace, verifier mode, documentation, and future inference-assisted views — follows the same structural rules.
 This is not a visual style; it is the geometry of the product.
 If spacing is the local physics, the grid is the cosmology.

-Transcrypt rejects bespoke or expressive layouts.
+Transcrypt rejects bespoke or expressive layouts in the app.
 Every element sits inside a predictable framework, so users never feel lost or disoriented, regardless of screen size or role.
 The grid is intentionally simple, intentionally repeatable, and intentionally boring — because boring is safe, and safe is the point.

 ---